avimanyu786/TrajectoryMergeAssist/README.md

 2. Generates -out.cms ready for use in Maestro if Desmond version is 2018.1 or later.

+Please refer to the [Wiki](https://github.com/avimanyu786/TrajectoryMergeAssist/wiki) page for hassle-free usage.

 Contributions are most welcome for further improvements and including other molecular dynamics formats to make it universal.

 Bandyopadhyay A. (2018) Improving productivity while managing extensive molecular dynamics simulation data.
 PeerJ Preprints 6:e26920v1 https://doi.org/10.7287/peerj.preprints.26920v1